Circuit Analysis : Fulltone's OCD

 Write a comment

-What is the first letter of the word hjkj?
+What is the last letter of the word tvtc?